Mintbase/Grants-Program/applications/bubblemint-application.md

 ## Project Overview :page_facing_up:

-Bubblemint is a "lazy minting" or "candy machine" strategy that will be an open source asset for anyone wanting to launch a collection with Mintbase.io contracts.
+Bubblemint is a "lazy minting" or "gumball machine" strategy that will be an open source asset for anyone launching collections with Mintbase.io contracts.

-The initial user will be our own NFT project, Shardeez.
-Subsequent users will be anyone with pre-generated assets and wants to use Mintbase contracts.
+The initial user will be our own NFT project, Shardeez!
+Subsequent users will be anyone with pre-generated assets who want to use Mintbase contracts.
 There is a lot of dev synergy here, since we need this product ourselves.

 In subsequent milestones, Bubblemint tools will be extended into a no-code launchpad, which will make Mintbase a major source of large generative art projects.

 ### Overview

 AktaryTech is a Web3 development service company.
-Our business is to build dApps for clients, including DeFi and NFT Marketplaces, but we wanted our own product and so we created Shardeez.
+Our business is to build dApps for clients.
+Including DeFi, NFT Marketplaces, and cross-chain solutions.
+But we wanted our own product too, and so we created Shardeez.
 We have an NFT artist on the team who does AI generation, and we chose NEAR as the ecosystem to grow with.
-So Shardeez are "Sharded Blocks", an homage to the sharded blockchain NEAR, which we believe can scale properly for the future.
+Shardeez are "Sharded Blocks", an homage to the *sharded blockchain* NEAR, which we believe can scale properly for the future.

 #### Why Bubblemint?

-Tagline: Gumball Machine Minting System for NEAR using Mintbase.io
+**Tagline**: Gumball Machine Minting System for NEAR using Mintbase.io

-[TenK DAO](https://github.com/TENK-DAO/) has a good open source "lazy minting" platform; we forked it for our needs.
+[TenK DAO](https://GitHub.com/TENK-DAO/) has a good open source "lazy minting" platform; we forked it for our needs.
 It has a frontend site for the wallet connection and data on remaining NFTs to mint, and has different configurations based on whether your wallet is whitelisted and at what period of the mint.

 We ran into issues getting it set up, including Apple M1 compatibility, whitelisting issues, UI to smart contract compatibility, and there are wallet mishaps under heavy use.
 But we got it working!
 All said, we gained familiarity with the frontend and their TypeScript bindings to Rust smart contracts.
 This gave us the confidence to remake it.